elima123/cnn_itesm/README.md

 ![Loss metric](./reports/cnn_propia_01/loss.png)
 ![Accuracy metric](./reports/cnn_propia_01/accuracy.png)

-Based on these observations, the next experiment focused on reducing the learning rate from 0.001 to 0.0001.
+Based on these observations, the next experiment focused on increasing the learning rate from 0.0001 to 0.001 in order to evaluate whether faster optimization would improve class discrimination.
 A lower learning rate should allow the model to learn more discriminative features from the images and potentially improve classification performance.
 The model will be trained from scratch to ensure a fair evaluation of the new configuration.